These gorgeous African hairstyles are giving us more life than vibranium!

 4. Bantu knots

 Need a natural African hair look that will work for festival season?
 You’re looking at one!
 These bantu knots have festival-ready written all over them and can be worked in so many ways.
-Try braids, adding flowers, or even just with your natural curls, mix it up in whatever way you like best!
+Try braids, adding flowers or coloured extensions, or even just with your natural curls.
+Mix it up!
 Credit: @mominatu

 Next read: How to create bantu knots in flash.